ChaitanyaHaritash/kimi/README.md

     Kimi is a script which generates Malicious debian package for metasploit which consists of bash file. the bash file is deployed into "/usr/local/bin/" directory.

+    Backdoor gets executed just when victim tries to install deb package due to postinst file

-    Bash file injects and acts like some system command which when executed by victim and attacker hits with session.
+    Bash file injects and also acts like some system command which when executed by victim and attacker hits with session.

     Plus Points :